VISION & VALUES

 Anything can be done kindly.
 Sometimes it just takes a little longer.

 Defined as a "feeling of reverential respect mixed with wonder," it's how five-year-olds view the world.

-If I forget everything I think I know about life and human beings and the person in front of me,
+When I cross paths with someone, it helps me to forget everything I think I know about life and human beings.

 And that's when I often discover the most fantastic, unexpected things.
 Which brings me back to awe...